It's Academic: Spin-offs

 A show using the It's Academic name aired in Richmond, Virginia on the NBC affiliate, WWBT Channel 12, from November 22, 1975 to June 26, 1976 (the Richmond championship aired on May 16, 1976), which was also hosted by Mac McGarry and sponsored by Giant.
 That was replaced by Battle of the Brains.
 Battle of the Brains has also replaced a version of It's Academic that aired in Hampton Roads.

 The World Affairs Council, in conjunction with the United States Department of State, hosted an It's Academic International event in 2002, also hosted by Mac McGarry.

-KHII-TV in Honolulu currently airs a local version titled It's Academic Hawaii which is hosted by Billy V (from Hawaii News Now-Sunrise).
+KHII-TV in Honolulu aired a local version titled It's Academic Hawaii hosted by Billy V (from Hawaii News Now-Sunrise).
 It was previously hosted by Rick Hamada and Keahi Tucker.

 WEWS in Cleveland has had a version of the series since 1964.
 It was originally titled It's Academic and hosted by Don Cameron.
 In 1972, the series changed its name to Academic Challenge with host Don Webster, later replaced by Lou Maglio; the series later reverted to its former title during the mid-1990s, at which time Webster also returned as emcee.
 After a 35 consecutive year run and a brief hiatus, Academic Challenge returned to the WEWS airwaves in 2003 with host Adam Shapiro.
 Danita Harris hosted the 2006 season; from 2007 to 2016, Jason Nicholas was the host, succeeded by Hakem Dermish in December 2016 after Nicholas left WEWS.
 Dermish was succeeded by WCPN host Rick Jackson on April 28, 2018 after Dermish left WEWS for CBS Sports in New York, while Jackson was subsequently replaced by Rob Powers for the 2019 season.

+Similar shows

+A similar show predating It's Academic ran in the United Kingdom for many years featuring teams from British secondary schools.
+Top of the Form which ran on BBC Radio from 1948 to 1986 with a television version airing on BBC 1 from 1962 to 1975.

+A Canadian quiz show, Reach for the Top was modelled on Top of the Form and began on CBUT in Vancouver in 1961 with locally produced versions airing across Canada on CBC Television from 1966 to 1985.
+The Toronto edition of the show on CBLT was hosted for several years by Alex Trebek, who later went on to be the long-term host of Jeopardy!.

-While not a spinoff, the UK has a similar series, University Challenge, which has been on air since 1962, making it only slightly younger than It's Academic.
-It was featured in the British sitcom The Young Ones where one of the characters, Adrian, used a Stielhandgranate against another university team.
+Another similar British quiz show featuring competition by post-secondary teams is University Challenge, which has been on air since 1962, making it only slightly younger than It's Academic.
+It was featured in the British sitcom The Young Ones where one of the characters, Vyvyan, used a Stielhandgranate against another university team.